Job Description Summary : | Job Description :

 - Previous clerical, administrative, or general office experience preferred

-- Previous experience in prehospital setting (ground ambulance, fire department, law enforcement, etc) preferred
+- Previous experience in prehospital setting (ground ambulance, fire department, law enforcement, etc)

 WORKING CONDITIONS AND PHYSICAL/MENTAL REQUIREMENTS